Guide To Manage & Prioritize Data Requests; Free Template

 How should I work with stakeholders?

-What does a early data person do at a startup?
+What does an early data person do at a startup?

 Below are some of our tips on how to manage the data requests backlog.
 We believe, that great data teams should be proactive.
+The future of the data analytics space is exciting.
 They should adopt tools and processes that ensure that the data team never has to answer the same question twice.
-We hope this step by step list is helpful to all data teams that want to improve their efficiency and reduce their workload in the future:
+We hope this step by step list is helpful to all data teams that want to improve their efficiency and reduce their workload in the future.

 1. Set expectations about the data requests workflow with reasonable timelines